We consider each parent’s income equally when we make a child support assessment. We don’t use income from non parent carers.

 If you need to tell us your income

-If you haven’t lodged a tax return, you should tell us your income as soon as you can by:
+If you haven’t lodged a tax return, tell us your income as soon as you can by either:

 - using your Child Support online account through myGov